April 8, 2019

 Because IBM Design had so many designers, “keeping their work organized and communication smooth was quite the challenge with the team growing and documentation piling up,” says Stephane Rodet, Senior UX Engineer at IBM Design.

-As expansion problems and communication issues began amassing, the need for a change became apparent.
+As expansion problems and communication issues began amassing, the need for change became apparent.

 We were looking for a cloud-based infrastructure where we could use methods like continuous delivery and automated staging.
 We wanted to use a platform-as-a-service kind of cloud to simplify our job, to keep our frontend developers focused on the frontend and not caring about the backend or PHP stuff. — says Stephane.